netmeld/netmeld/datastore/graphers/nmdb-graph-network/README.md

 subnet, CIDR, VLAN ID, and network description.

-A solid edge between two vertices represents they are connected and can potentially communicate with each other (things like ACL rules are not considered here).
+A solid edge between two vertices represents they are connected and can potentially communicate with each other (concepts like ACL rules are not considered here).
+In general, this solid edge represents that the device has a responding IP address within the connected subnet.
+However, when the `responding-state` option is set to either `true` or `false` then the this does not hold and simply represents containment as responsive state is as asked for by the value of `responding-state`.

 A dashed edge represents one *device* is virtual and contained on another *device*, with the host being the vertex pointed to by the arrow.
-When the `--show-traceroute-hops` option is enabled, a dashed edge with a label `hop` will be applied to known routing paths as collected from traceroute activities.
+When the `--show-traceroute-hops` option is enabled, a dashed edge with a label `hop X to IP` (where `X` is a hop count; `IP` is an IP address) will be applied to known routing paths as collected from traceroute activities.

+IP or MAC addresses are color coded *green* in the cases where the Datasore shows them as responsive.

 ICONS